plewis/plewis.github.io/phylogenetics/lab-searching.md

 ## Getting started

-Log into your account on the Health Center (Xanadu) cluster:
+Log into your account on the HPC cluster:

-    ssh username@xanadu-submit-ext.cam.uchc.edu
+    ssh hpc

+Notice that your prompt looks something like this:

+    [pol02003@login5 ~]$

+The `pol02003` part is my NetID and the `login5` part is known as the **head node**.
+It is the machine (perhaps one of several machines) that everyone is assigned to when they login to the cluster.

-Then type:
+Now type:

-    srun --partition=mcbstudent --qos=mcbstudent --pty bash
+    srun --partition=general --qos=general --pty bash

-This asks the scheduler to find a node (computer) in the cluster that is currently not busy.
+This asks the scheduler to find a node (computer) in the cluster that is currently not completely busy.
 It should transfer your session from the head node to a different node.
+When it has found a node, you should see a prompt like this:

+    [pol02003@cn453 ~]$

+The `pol02003` is my NetID and the `cn453` part is the **node** (i.e. individual computer) that I was assigned.

 The reason we are using `srun` today is that some of the analyses we are going to run take more than a few seconds to complete.
-If all of us ran long jobs on the head node simultaneously, users would notice significant slowdown in response time, which is very annoying to other users.
-Thus, we will start developing good habits and will use `srun` to perform our interactive analyses on a node that no one else is currently using.
+If all of us ran long jobs on the head node simultaneously, other users would notice significant slowdown in response time, which is very annoying to those other users and might result in some wrist-slapping by the cluster administrators.
+Thus, we will start developing good habits and will use `srun` to perform our interactive analyses on a node other than the "head node".

-If the `srun` command above fails to find a node for you, it may be because there is another class running at the same time and that class is occupying all the nodes assigned to the partition `mcbstudent`.
-If that happens, try using `--partition=general --qos=general` instead.

-Once you see the prompt, type

-    module load paup/4.0a-166

-This will make the most recent installed version available to you.
-Without this line, typing `paup` may fail to do anything or may start a version of PAUP* that is (perhaps) years old!
+I'm assuming you have PAUP* installed in your _bin_ directory.
+If you haven't installed PAUP* yet, revisit the _Installing PAUP*_ section of the [Using the UConn HPC cluster](/storrshpc/) page.

 ## Download a copy of the data file

-If you have not already downloaded the  [angio35.nex](https://hydrodictyon.eeb.uconn.edu/people/plewis/courses/phylogenetics/data/angio35.nex) file, you can recreate it in your current directory as follows:
+Download the _angio35.nex_ file into your current directory on the cluster:

     curl -Ok https://gnetum.eeb.uconn.edu/courses/phylogenetics/lab/angio35.nex

 ## Create a command file

-Now start the nano editor (do not specify a file name because you will be creating a new file) and enter the following text, saving the file as `run.nex`:
+Now start the nano editor (do not specify a file name because you will be creating a new file) and enter the following text:

     #nexus